Saturday, March 25, 2023

 Features of Ubuntu

-Ubuntu and Fedora both are popular among the developers.
-But Ubuntu has some extraordinary features that make it stand apart from the rest.
-These features are:
+Ubuntu has some extraordinary features that make it stand apart from the rest.
+These include:

 • Open source OS